CMU-Senate/bylaws/bylaws.md

         #.
 Student Senators shall normally be elected in accord with the procedure set out in the Carnegie Mellon University _Student Government Election Rules_.
             (i)  Vacant Student Senate seats shall be filled according to the procedure for filling vacancies set out in these bylaws.
             (#)  Ties in the election of Student Senators shall be broken by a majority vote at a meeting of Student Senate.
         #.
-If a Student Senator changes constituencies after s/he isthey are elected, s/hethey shall serve the remainder of the current full session as a representative of the constituency from which s/he wasthey were elected.
+If a Student Senator changes constituencies after s/he is elected, s/he shall serve the remainder of the current full session as a representative of the constituency from which s/he was elected.
     #.
 Term of Service:
         a.
-For a Student Senator elected by the undergraduate student body, their term of service begins at the beginning of the full session for which s/he wasthey were elected to serve.
+For a Student Senator elected by the undergraduate student body, their term of service begins at the beginning of the full session for which s/he was elected to serve.
         #.
-For a Student Senator elected by Student Senate to fill a vacant Student Senate seat, their term of service begins at the end of the meeting during which s/he isthey are elected.
+For a Student Senator elected by Student Senate to fill a vacant Student Senate seat, their term of service begins at the end of the meeting during which s/he are elected.
         #.
-The term of service for all Student Senators ends at the end of the full session for which s/he wasthey were elected to serve.
+The term of service for all Student Senators ends at the end of the full session for which s/he were elected to serve.
     #.
 Duties of Student Senators:
         a.
 Attend regular and special meetings of Student Senate;
         #.
 Attend joint meetings of Student Senate and the Graduate Student Assembly;